image shows woman with Conductive hearing loss holding her hand to her ear

 What is the difference between conductive and sensorineural hearing loss?

-Hearing loss is divided into the following categories (based on which part of the ear is damaged): sensorineural, conductive, and mixed hearing loss.
+Hearing loss is usually divided into the following 3 main categories (based on which part of the ear is damaged): sensorineural, conductive, and mixed hearing loss.

 Mixed hearing loss occurs when both sensorineural and conductive hearing loss occur in the same ear.

 Conductive hearing loss is sometimes accompanied by pain or discomfort - or the feeling that "something is wrong" in the ear.
-Other common signs of conductive hearing loss may include:
+Other common symptoms of conductive hearing loss may include:

 Image shows woman holding hand close to her ear